leightonwilliams46-prog/powerbi-operational-performance-dashboard/README.md

 # Operational Performance Dashboard (Power BI)

-This project presents a Power BI dashboard designed to monitor operational performance, workload trends and turnaround efficiency across a global quality and accreditation function.
+I built this Power BI dashboard to help our global Quality & Accreditation function monitor workload trends, KPI performance, and turnaround times across regions and processes.
+I designed the data model, authored the DAX, and created the visuals and layout end‑to‑end.

 The dashboard brings together multi‑year operational data to provide senior managers with a clear view of KPIs, data quality issues and regional performance patterns.